amithmurthy/Csharp-MVC-Application/README.md

 # C#-MVC-Application
 This project retrieves three sql tables from a database and returns human readable HTML pages containing a read-only server-side paginated grid view.
+Packages have to be installed as file is too big to upload onto github.
+This can be done by right clicking on the application in the VS -> manage nuget packages.
 Instructions:
 1) Run _Service_IISExpress_x64_8181.bat
 2) Open WebApplication1.sln